 \section{Projection-based model-order reduction}

-In Section \ref{ssec:FOM}, the polynomial form of the semidiscretized FOM and the general linear multistep time-integration scheme used in this study to solved it are introduced.
-Section \ref{ssec:projectionSchemes} summarizes the key features of the Galerkin and least-squares Petrov-Galerkin (LSPG) projection schemes, along with the implementation of the linear multistep time-integration scheme.
+In Section \ref{ssec:FOM}, the polynomial form of the semi-discretized FOM and the general linear multistep time-integration scheme used in this study to solve it are introduced.
+Section \ref{ssec:projectionSchemes} summarizes the key features of the Galerkin and LSPG projection schemes, along with the implementation of the linear multistep time-integration scheme.
 Finally, Section \ref{ssec:hyperreduction} discusses the role of hyper-reduction in enabling efficient implementation of implicit time-integration schemes.